 One outcome of this social phenomenon was the Mexican-American War, in which Mexico lost a third of its territory to the United States in 1848.
 Under the banner of the Manifest Destiny, soldiers honed the art of war and incredible military leaders emerged.
 A decade later, these same warriors turned that art against each other in the American Civil War with new technologically advanced weaponry.

-This tumultuous time period is succinctly highlighted on the back of the cover art: Experience the INTENSITY, CARNAGE and CHAOS of the war that divided a nation.
+This tumultuous time period is succinctly highlighted on the back of the cover art for Civil War: A Nation Divided - Experience the INTENSITY, CARNAGE and CHAOS of the war that divided a nation.

 Is this a worthy Challenge?
 Let's find out.